PiOven/builder/README.md

 - [x] Get `localhost` working (comment out the `::1    localhost ip6-localhost ip6-loopback` line) in `/etc/hosts`
 - [x] Option to install Docker on first boot
 - [x] Allow configuration of the GPU memory split

+# Troubleshooting

+## `mount: could not find any device /dev/loop#Bad address` during `make build`

+This appears to be an intermittent error.
+Run it again and it should work ok.